-The Plan includes a qualified automatic contribution arrangement, pursuant to which all eligible employees are enrolled automatically with a 6% tax-deferred contribution rate unless the employee elects otherwise.
+Certain eligible employees are covered by a collective bargaining agreement in which an automatic contribution rate has been negotiated.
 These contributions are invested in the Plan's default investment option unless the employee makes a different investment election.
 The default investment option is a BlackRock LifePath Index Target Date Fund that corresponds with the year the participant will reach age 65.
 Employees may opt out of the automatic enrollment, stop contributions, modify their contribution rate or type, or change their investment elections at any time.
-Starting the first year after a participant is automatically enrolled in the Plan, the participant's tax-deferred contribution rate is automatically increased by 1% annually, up to a maximum of 10%.
-This occurs with the first payroll period in January of each year, and participants may decline these rate increases or elect a different rate.